 Parks employees generally call it a day around 6pm (from our experience), and you start to get a lot more freedom to head up the road.
 Most tourists have already visited by this point so you should have no problem finding a parking spot.
 I seriously recommend coming at this point in the day anyway (rather than midday) because the lighting is way softer for your photos!

 During peak season I would recommend going even later – towards 7pm just to make sure you definitely can get in.
 The days are long and you’ll still easily be there during daylight.

 Fitting Moraine into the rest of your trip:

 So now it becomes a question of fitting Moraine Lake into the rest of the trip:

-If you’re into hiking, the obvious thing to do is visit Moraine for sunrise and then check out one of the incredible hikes from Moraine Lake, like Sentinel Pass or Consolation Lakes.
 If hiking isn’t your thing, then it’s a great first stop before then heading on to Lake Louise and up the Icefield’s Parkway, or towards Yoho and Emerald Lake.

 Alternatively, if you want to do Moraine Lake last, fitting it in on the way back from the Icefield’s Parkway or Yoho National Park would make the most sense.
-We usually recommend doing the Minnewanka loop and Banff related sights on one day, and then getting up bright and early and doing Moraine Lake and the Icefield’s Parkway on the next day.
+We usually recommend doing the Minnewanka loop and Banff related sights in one day, and then getting up bright and early and doing Moraine Lake and the Icefield’s Parkway on the next day.
 Logistically it makes much more sense to do it that way rather than go back and forth several times.